spring-projects/spring-integration-aws/README.md

 ###Outbound Channel Adapter

-The `SnsMessageHandler` (`<int-aws:sns-outbound-channel-adapter>`) is a simple one-way Outbound Channel Adapter to send Topic Notification using `AmasonSNS` service.
+The `SnsMessageHandler` (`<int-aws:sns-outbound-channel-adapter>`) is a simple one-way Outbound Channel Adapter to send Topic Notification using `AmazonSNS` service.

 This Channel Adapter (`MessageHandler`) accepts these options:

 - `topic-arn` (`topic-arn-expression`) - the SNS Topic to send notification for.
-The `ResourceIdResolver` can be used from the SpEL definition to determine the target Topic Arn from the local logical name;
 - `subject` (`subject-expression`) - the SNS Notification Subject;
 - `body-expression` - the SpEL expression to evaluate the `message` property for the `com.amazonaws.services.sns.model.PublishRequest`.
+- `resource-id-resolver` - a `ResourceIdResolver` bean reference to resolve logical topic names to physical resource ids;

 See `SnsMessageHandler` JavaDocs for more information.